 What Is The Difference Between MEA vs. Ammonia in Hair Colors?

 What is MEA?
 Another good question!
-Do you remember the list of PH adjusters mentioned earlier?
-MEA is the more/most? natural and gentle replacement for ammonia.
-Cocamide MEA is derived from the fatty acids of coconut oil and monoethanolamine (MEA).
+Do you remember the list of pH adjusters mentioned earlier?
+MEA is a more natural and gentle replacement for ammonia.
 The first thing you should look for is the amount of MEA in hair colors.
-As stated, the alkaline PH adjuster in hair colors is synthetic and it’s therefore important to look for hair colors with as little MEA as possible.
+As stated, the alkaline pH adjuster in hair colors is synthetic and it’s therefore important to look for hair colors with as little MEA as possible.
 This is not only in order for the hair color to be as natural as possible, but it has even been proven that a too high amount of MEA will make the hair color fade faster because of the cuticles’ inability to close and lock in molecules.
-The PH level of the hair will alter drastically if the amount of MEA is too high.
+The pH level of the hair will alter drastically if the amount of MEA is too high.
 The cuticles will be unable to close and the client will be left without any shine in the hair.

 Why Natural Hair Colors Can Be High Functioning

 Okay, so we know that ammonia can be replaced with a more natural solution that is less harmful to you as a hairdresser and to your clients.
 But what about all the other ingredients in hair colors?
 When you look at an ingredient list of any product, the list will be in descending order of predominance.
 This means that the ingredients with the largest amount will be listed first and then the list goes on and ends with the smallest amount.
 When you read an ingredient list, look for ingredients you know what is or what it means.

 Yes, Natural Hair Colors Can Cover Grey Hair